tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 7.2 Annotations (normative)

-The bdqffdq: owl representation of the Framework ()[Fitness for Use Ontology](../../docs/bdqffdq/index.md)), and the framing of the [BDQ Core Tests as RDF](../../dist/bdq.xml) using that ontology makes Test results particularly amenable to being wrapped in annotations following the W3C Web Annotation Data Model (Sanderson et al. 2017).
+The bdqffdq: OWL representation of the Framework ()[Fitness for Use Ontology](../../docs/bdqffdq/index.md)), and the framing of the [BDQ Core Tests as RDF](../../dist/bdq.xml) using that ontology makes Test results particularly amenable to being wrapped in annotations following the W3C Web Annotation Data Model (Sanderson et al. 2017).
 Test responses MAY be represented as annotations.

 The responses from Tests could be structured as elements that can be wrapped in the body annotation document along with metadata from the Framework to describe which Test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.